glinchflash/OOP-Introduction/README.md

 $cola -> getInfo();
 ```
-Don't recommend drinking a beer/Duvel every time you typed "Duvel" unless you wanna see this ofcourse!
+Don't recommend drinking a beer/Duvel every time you typed "Duvel" unless you want to see this of course!

 ![](https://media.giphy.com/media/FV7O4kNDztU64/giphy.gif)